About » Who We Are

 Jack B. Turner, CLU®, ChFC®

-After graduating from Vanderbilt University in 1958, Hack began his own business, Jack B. Turner and Associates.
+After graduating from Vanderbilt University in 1958, Jack began his own business, Jack B. Turner and Associates.

 In three short years, Jack became one of the youngest life insurance agents to qualify for membership in the prestigious Million Dollar Round Table (MDRT).
 Every year since 1962, Turner has qualified for MDRT membership.
 In 1963, he earned his Chartered Life Underwriter (CLU®) designation from The American College and became the youngest President of the Tennessee Association of Life Underwriters.
 He returned to The American College in 1989 and earned his Chartered Financial Consultant (ChFC®) designation.
 He has also served as President of the Million Dollar Round Table, The Million Dollar Round Table Foundation and President of the Association for Advanced Life Underwriting.